|St. Gregory the Enlightener

 Our Rule of Life is simply to seek everyday:

-1. To live the Church’s Liturgy to its fullest: By keeping a daily rule of prayer based on the Church’s official

-Liturgy, using The Smaller Armenian Breviary, (which contains the Morning and Evening Hours), the Night Hour and other Canonical Services which we offer to God for the world and His Holy Church.
-Since transferring to the
+1. To live the Church’s Liturgy to its fullest: By keeping a daily rule of prayer based on the Church’s Liturgy, using The Smaller Armenian Breviary, (which contains the Morning, Evening and Night Hour ) and other Canonical Services which we offer to God for the world, for His Holy Church and our salvation.
+Since transferring to the Byzantine

 2. To Share the Truth of Christ: By learning God's Commandments, the Holy Scriptures and the teachings of the Holy Church Fathers, in order to live and share them with others.

-Video recording of the Armenian Morning Hour Service and a short talk on the Eastern Catholic Churches by Sub-Dn.
+Video recording of the Armenian Morning Hour Service and a short talk on the Eastern Churches by Sub-Dn.
 Lazarus Der-Ghazarian